CUNY-CL/wikipron/README.md

 the pipe character '\|': e.g., `--dialect='General American | US'`.
 Transcriptions which lack a dialect specification are selected regardless of the value of this flag.

+#### Specifying the transcription level

+By default, WikiPron selects broad pronunciations in angled brackets /like this/.
+One can instead select narrow transcriptions written \[like this\] using the `--narrow` flag.
+Note that some languages only have broad or narrow transcriptions (e.g., Russian only has the latter.

 #### Segmentation